ppwatchic/JavaWriteUp/CertificationPrepare/CAI.md

 }
  ```
 3. All interface methods are implicitly public if not specified.
 And all classes that implement this interface can not reduce the visibility level of this method.
+4. It is ok to declare an interface with `abstract` keyword.
+5. The interface body can contain `abstract methods`, `default methods`, `static methods` and `static class`.